Giteshjawale4760/GiteshJawale/README.md

 # Gitesh Jawale
 ### Hi there 👋

 I am [Gitesh](https://www.linkedin.com/in/gitesh-jawale/), a Site Reliability Engineer with a keen passion for the development and maintenance of production-level applications.
-My primary areas of expertise include Terraform, AWS, Kubernetes, Istio, Prometheus, and Grafana.
+My primary areas of expertise include Terraform, AWS, Kubernetes, Helm, Istio, Prometheus, and Grafana.

 ### DevOps